Boston Deceptive Advertising Rules - City Guide

 - Can I get money back if I bought a product based on a deceptive ad?

-- You may seek restitution or other remedies through a complaint to the Attorney General or private civil action under Massachusetts consumer-protection law; specific monetary outcomes depend on the case facts.[2]
+- You may seek restitution or other remedies through a complaint to the Attorney General or private civil action under Massachusetts consumer-protection law; specific monetary outcomes depend on the case facts and are determined by state processes.[2]

 - How do I report a deceptive online ad placed by a local business?